 Famed for Fidel Castro, cigars and salsa, Cuba is a vibrant island with a fascinating heritage and the best birding in the western Caribbean.
 Our holiday visits various different areas and diverse habitats and we'll hope for a sighting of the world's smallest bird, the Bee Hummingbird as well as many other endemics.
 We'll also spend some time exploring Old Havana - a delight not included by most birding companies.
 Read more about Cuba

 A destination which has resisted the trimmings of modern tourism and retained its delightful simplicity, the Scilly Isles have changed little in 25 years.
 The roughest of seascapes combine with sheltered spots where sub-tropical plants thrive and the islands are a birdwatcher's paradise.
-Our week-long holidays are run at a relaxed pace and take in all aspects of life on the islands.
-Read more about our Isles of Scilly holidays
+Our week-long holiday is run at a relaxed pace and takes in all aspects of life on the islands.
+Read more about our Isles of Scilly holiday

 The ancient kingdom of Northumbria stretched from the Humber to the Firth of Forth.
 We will restrict our exploration to the modern-day county of Northumberland, home to some of England's rarest wildlife including the Red Squirrel, Black Grouse and Roseate Tern.
 Our tour also takes in the Farne Islands, Lindisfarne and Bamburgh Castle.
 More than enough scenery, history and wildlife to satisfy our needs!
 Read more about our Northumbria holiday

 It's quite extraordinary that a group of islands so close to the Scottish mainland could be so totally different in character and atmosphere.
 Orkney is in fact a different world.
 Here there is something to suit anyone who is interested in natural and cultural history.
 From the bird cliffs of Marwick Head to the Neolithic site of Skara Brae, the islands are rich in wildlife and archaeology.
 Read more about our guided Orkney holiday